Rockfish

 California Halibut

-The recreational fishery for California halibut (Paralichthys californicus) remains open year-round.
-The daily bag and possession limit is three fish north of Point Sur, Monterey County, and five fish south of Point Sur, Monterey County.
+The recreational fishery for California halibut(opens in new tab) (Paralichthys californicus) remains open year-round.
+As of June 2, 2023, the daily bag and total possession limit is two fish north of Point Sur, Monterey County.
+South of Point Sur, Monterey County, the daily bag and total possession limit is five fish.
 The minimum size limit is 22 inches total length.

 White Seabass